 training each year in order to accumulate a total of 180 hours within a

 As a prerequisite, the Appraiser Certification Board requires that appraisers take a minimum of 120 hours in the category of "Basic Appraisal Courses."
 The other 60 hours may be accumulated by taking other approved courses realted to appraisal.
 After 180 hours are achieved, 36 hours of continuing education are required every three years.

-TAXPAYER LIST Click for owners and assessed values of property in Humboldt County.
+Click for owners and assessed values of property in Humboldt County.